ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 # Overview

-Let's take a look at Prometheus' architecture.
-It is pretty straightforward.
+Prometheus' architecture is pretty straightforward.

-The Prometheus server scrapes (pulls) metrics from _instrumented services_.
+Prometheus servers scrape (pull) metrics from _instrumented jobs_.
-If a service is unable to be instrumented, ...
+If a service is unable to be instrumented, the server can scrape metrics from an intermediary _push gateway_.
+There is no distributed storage.
+Prometheus servers store all metrics locally.
+They can run rules over this data and generate new time series, or trigger alerts.
+Servers also provide an API to query the data.
+PromDash utilizes this functionality and can be used to build dashboards.

+Finally,
+Prometheus servers know which targets to scrape from due to service discovery, or static configuration.

 <p style="text-align: center;">
   <img alt="Prometheus Architecture" src="/img/prometheus/prometheus-architecture.svg">
 </p>

-Prometheus's main features are:

-* A multi-dimensional data model.
-* A flexible query language to leverage this dimensionality.
-* No reliance on distributed storage; single server nodes are autonomous.
-* Time series collection happens via a pull model over HTTP.
-* Pushing time series is supported via an intermediary gateway.
-* Targets are discovered via service discovery or static configuration.
-* Multiple modes of graphing and dashboarding support.

-TODO

 # Data Model